Omni United: Patriot Tires

 The Patriot brand is owned by Omni United and was launched in 2016.
 The brand offers tyres for SUVs and light trucks.

 American Tourer

 The American Tourer brand is owned by Omni United and was launched in 2017.
 The brand offers tyres for passenger cars and CUVs.
 This brand is primarily sold in the United States by American automotive retail chains, Pep Boys.

 Tecnica

 The Tecnica brand is owned by Omni United and was launched in 2019.
 The brand offers tyres for passenger cars and SUVs.

 Timberland Tires

 Timberland Tires is a collaboration between Timberland and Omni United.
 The tyres feature a rubber formulation that is appropriate for the recycling of the tyres at the end of their useful life into outsoles for Timberland shoes.
 This collaboration is currently inactive.

-Omnisource
+Radar Tires, Inc.

-Omnisource, formerly A to Z Tire and Interstate Tire, was founded in 1926 as Amarillo Bus Company.
-Omnisource has three distribution centres located in Arlington, Texas; Knoxville, Tennessee and New Jersey serving various distributors in the US.
+Radar Tires, Inc., formerly Omnisource, was founded in 1926 as Amarillo Bus Company.
+Radar Tires, Inc. has multiple distribution centers and an extensive nationwide distributor network across the United States.